 Perfect for the cold weather, having a hot cup of cocoa is a holiday tradition that is well and alive throughout the world today.
 It has a full and rich taste that brings back nostalgic childhood memories.
 It gives you warmth that flows from within your core all the way to your fingertips, which is a sensation that can be so addicting.
 But, have you ever wondered how your cup of cocoa came to be?
 What are the steps these cocoa beans go through starting from processing until they reach your cup?

 The cocoa journey begins at its source: the cocoa tree.
 This type of tree grows in many locations all over the world, typically within 10° near the equator since cocoa trees prosper in certain conditions like consistent temperatures, high humidity, abundant rain, and nutrition-rich soil.
 Cocoa trees are native to Central and South America, where it has been a valuable commodity since the ancient civilizations.
 Nowadays, around 70% of all cocoa beans come from West African countries, specifically Ghana, Nigeria, Cameroon, and Ivory Coast.

 These trees bear fruits called cocoa pods, which are harvested carefully.
-Farmers use sharp blades to cut the pods from branches to make sure that the trees are not damaged during harvest season.
+Farmers use sharp blades to cut the pods from branches to make sure that the trees are not damaged during the harvest season.
 Inside the pods are the cocoa beans, which at this point are still enclosed by a soft white pulp that is also edible and has a sweet, mildly floral taste.

 Throughout the cocoa processing, the beans are treated as a high-value commodity.
 It only makes sense that these are stored, transported, and dried using the most secure and reliable solutions.

-Date Published: December 20, 2018
+Date Published: December 19, 2018